 Players and supporters alike celebrate National Table Tennis Day each year around July.
 But, the resurgence of ping pong continues in sports centers and pubs in the United Kingdom.

-10 Social Health Benefits of Table Tennis
+10 Table Tennis Health Benefits

 For many, the frenzied game of table tennis is more than a friendly bit of fun.
 The list of mental health benefits and advantages of playing table tennis are plentiful.